madschristensen99/sharknadoCash/README.md

 ## Acknowledgements

-- monero-ts for Monero transaction verification
 - vLayer for Web Proofs technology
 - Pyth Network for price oracle data
 - OpenZeppelin for secure contract implementations
-- Foundry for development tools
+- Foundry and Hardhat for development tools